dustinmmoore/a-record-creator/README.md

    ```sh
    git clone https://github.com/dustinmmoore/a-record-creator.git
    ```
-2. **Open the application**: Open the `index.html` file in your preferred web browser.
+2. **Open the application**: Open the `index.html` file in your web browser
-3. **Select record type**: Choose between A Record or CNAME Record.
+3. **Select record type**: Choose between A Record or CNAME Record
-4. **Input details**:
+4. **Input details based on record type**:
-   - For A Records: Fill in hostname, IP address, and TTL
+   - For A Records:
+     - Enter hostname (e.g., subdomain.example.com)
+     - Enter IP address
+     - Set TTL (default 3600)
-   - For CNAME Records: Fill in hostname, alias, canonical name, and TTL
+   - For CNAME Records:
-   - The TTL field is pre-filled with a default value of `3600`
+     - Enter alias domain
+     - Enter canonical (target) domain
+     - Set TTL (default 3600)
-5. **Add the record**: Click "Add Record" to add it to the table below.
+5. **Add the record**: Click "Add Record" to add it to the table
-6. **View and Export Records**: View all records in the table and export in CSV or JSON format.
+6. **View and Export**: Review records in the table and export as needed

 ## Screenshot